-We applied a 30% and 70% weighting to the values determined under the OPM and the PWERM methodologies, respectively, which resulted in an estimated common stock value of \$1.98 per share on a non-marketable, minority interest basis as of June 30, 2013.
+We applied a 30% and 70% weighting to the values determined under the OPM and the PWERM methodologies, respectively, which resulted in an estimated common stock value of \$7.92 per share on a non-marketable, minority interest basis as of June 30, 2013.

-The increase from the April 2013 valuation to the June 2013 valuation primarily resulted from an increase in the enterprise value as a result of continued growth in our business, including increases in FNA volume, obtaining a coverage decision from Aetna, the successful completion of our financings and an increase in the PWERM weighting from 50% to 70%, reflecting a higher probability of an IPO liquidity event.
-As noted above, the board granted stock options in June 2013 with an exercise price of \$1.51 per share based in part on the fair value of our common stock determined in the April 30, 2013 valuation.
+As noted above, the board granted stock options in June 2013 with an exercise price of \$6.04 per share based in part on the fair value of our common stock determined in the April 30, 2013 valuation.
 However, for financial reporting purposes, we reassessed the fair value of the underlying common stock on the June 20, 2013 grant date and determined that the fair value should be based on the June 30, 2013 valuation.
-This valuation indicated a fair value of our common stock of \$1.98 per share and accordingly, for financial reporting purposes, we have recorded stock-based compensation expense based on the reassessed fair value.
+This valuation indicated a fair value of our common stock of \$7.92 per share and accordingly, for financial reporting purposes, we have recorded stock-based compensation expense based on the reassessed fair value.